BUTTERNUT SQUASH AND SAUSAGE WITH FRIED SAGE APPETIZER

 For the Fried Sage

-- Heat the olive oil over medium high heat in a small sautee pan.
+- Heat the olive oil over medium-high heat in a small sauté pan.

-- When shimmering but not smoking, add in 1 or 2 leaves.
-Fry for 4-5 seconds and remove with tongs to a paper towel lined plate.
+- When shimmering but not smoking, add 1 or 2 leaves.
+Fry for 4-5 seconds, then remove the crispy sage with tongs to a plate lined with a paper towel.

 - Place all the sausages on a plate.